geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 [^log-likelihood]: Maximizing the posterior is the same as minimizing the negative logarithm of the posterior $$L(p)=-\log\,P(p\vert y)$$, which leads us again to the least squares minimization expression at the start of the article.
 [^gsl-weights]: Note that they use a slightly different definition for the weight matrix.
 The meaning is equivalent, but they don't square the weight matrix with the residual, so that it appears differently in the formulae.
 [^prop-uncertainty]: The formula for propagation of uncertainty is also derived under the approximation of linearity of the transformation.
-[^exercise-reader]: Finally I have an opportunity to be the one writing it.
+[^exercise-reader]: Finally, I have an opportunity to be the one writing that sentence.
 [^ignorance]: Priors conveying ignorance are actually surprisingly tricky.
 We'll see another one of those that has a vastly different functional form later.
 [^conf-bands]: Credible intervals are not (quite) the same as [confidence bands](https://en.wikipedia.org/wiki/Confidence_and_prediction_bands).
 The former are a Bayesian concept, while the latter are a frequentist concept.
 Both serve a conceptually similar purpose.